A story by Abi Northage

 With any other company, I’m sure it wouldn’t have mattered – but at ETG, where we specialise in Sri Lanka, I’m constantly surrounded by people singing the island’s praises.
 I have likened it to working in a Michelin star restaurant without trying their signature dish!

-So, as you can imagine, I had very, very high hopes.
+So, as you can imagine, I had very, very high hopes for my family’s first trip to Sri Lanka.
 What made the trip even more special for me was that I would be sharing it with my husband and three youngest children, aged 11, 13 & 15, who have been fortunate enough to travel a fair bit, but really had very little experience of Asia.
 We were all going into it with fresh eyes, and a lot of excitement.

 From the off, Sri Lanka seemed just as wonderful as my colleagues had promised.
 We were met at the airport by Saman, our friendly, sunny and ever-smiling guide, who scooped us up, into the car (and the welcome a/c) and onto the hotel.
 Out of the window, we marvelled at the bustling towns – a riot of people, animals and tropical flora and fauna.
 My children were particularly stunned by a family of five travelling on a single moped, whilst navigating the somewhat unorthodox highway codes and dodging the roaming cows and dogs!